Andrew Dobson and Anthony Levesque, Regional Report Compilers

 As only about 10% of the region’s natural habitat remains, population growth and tourism developments add further pressure to an already perilous existence for many of the region’s birds.
 Anthropomorphic climate change and its tendency to increase the intensity and frequency of hurricanes has had and portends major effects on bird populations.
 The importance of gathering bird-related data via citizen science cannot be overstated in order to assist governments and non-governmental organizations to implement conservation measures.

-The ABA gratefully acknowledges the contributions of West Indies & Bermuda Regional Report Compilers Andrew Dobson, Robert Norton, and Anthony Levesque to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of West Indies & Bermuda Regional Report Compilers Andrew Dobson and Anthony Levesque. and of the late Robert L. Norton, to promoting knowledge and understanding about the birdlife of the continent.